 Above: Westhaven Solar, the contractor for the Dell'Arte Project, begins to run wires from the inverters mounted on the outside of the building (photo courtesy of Dell'Arte).

-Right: A man-lift was rented to easily move materials to the roof of the facility (photo courtesy of Dell'Arte).
-Helpful Links The following is a range of information, interactive tools, organizations and other resources you may find helpful as you consider and plan for your organization's solar installation project.
+The following is a range of information, interactive tools, organizations and other resources you may find helpful as you consider and plan for your organization's solar installation project.